ayush-programer/tutorials/cpp/README.md

 ### `virtual`

 If you want to permit a derived class to override a base class's methods, you use the `virtual` keyword.
 If you want to require a derived class to implement the method, you can append the `=0` suffix to a method definition (such methods are called pure virtual methods);

+### `volatile`

+The `volatile` keyword tells the compiler that every access made through this expression must be treated as a visible side effect.
+This means access cannot be optimized out or reordered with another visible side effect (useful in embedded, e.g. where writing a value to a variable triggers an event on a physical device).

 ## Casting